zesk/build/docs/tools/file.md

 ## Utilities

-### `fileTemporaryName` - IDENTICAL fileTemporaryName EOF
+### `fileTemporaryName` - Generate a temporary file name using mktemp, and fail using

-IDENTICAL fileTemporaryName EOF
 Generate a temporary file name using mktemp, and fail using a function

 - Location: `bin/build/identical/fileTemporaryName.sh`